WebizenAI/devdocs/Webizen Tech Stack/Webizen 3.5/Web Of Things (IoT).md

 Overall, the use of WoT technology in work environments can enable a wide range of applications and services that can improve the efficiency and effectiveness of business processes and operations.

+ [[WebID]]-TLS (Transport Layer Security) is a protocol that enables secure communication and authentication over the internet.
+It is based on the TLS protocol, which is widely used to secure communications on the web, and the WebID standard, which defines a way to identify and authenticate users using a URI (Uniform Resource Identifier).

+In the context of the Internet of Things (IoT) and the Web of Things (WoT), WebID-TLS can be used to support IoT management by enabling secure communication and authentication between WoT devices and systems.
+This can be useful in a variety of scenarios, such as:

+-   Enabling WoT devices to securely communicate with each other and with other systems, such as cloud-based IoT platforms.

+-   Providing a secure way for users to access and control WoT devices and systems remotely, using a web browser or other client.

+-   Enabling WoT devices and systems to authenticate each other and verify the identity of users and other entities that interact with them.

+Overall, WebID-TLS can play a key role in supporting secure and reliable communication and authentication in WoT environments, which can help to ensure the integrity and security of IoT systems and devices alongside other related [[Authentication Fabric]] components, to provide an ecosystems solution that provides a capability that's quite different to the way #Things work today.